MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-network-interfaces.md

 ---
-title: Create network interfaces for virtual machines on Azure Stack HCI
+title: Create network interfaces for virtual machines on Azure Local
-description: Learn how to create network interfaces on an existing logical network associated with your Azure Stack HCI cluster.
-The Arc VM running on your cluster uses these network interfaces.
+description: Learn how to create network interfaces on an existing logical network associated with your Azure Local instance.
+The Arc VM running on your system uses these network interfaces.
 author: alkohli
 ms.author: alkohli
 ms.reviewer: alkohli